The Edge Lookout

 All design work was completed in consultation with the relevant Government body – Wet Tropics Management Authority (WTMA).
-Skyrail and WTMA work very closely with all Skyrail projects in the Wet Tropics World Heritage Area to ensure rainforest protection and promotion is upheld to the highest degree.
+Skyrail and WTMA work very closely on all Skyrail projects in the Wet Tropics World Heritage Area to ensure rainforest protection and promotion are upheld to the highest degree.

 The Edge Lookout location was chosen and designed to avoid any vegetation clearing where possible.
 If any vegetation removal or pruning was required, it had to be approved by WTMA and Skyrail’s Environmental Management Team.
 The work was conducted by qualified Skyrail Rangers or a highly skilled arborist.